EdDeAlmeidaJr/dcmjs/README.md

-# dcmjs
-JavaScript implementation of DICOM manipulation

-This code is an outgrowth of several efforts to implement web applications for medical imaging.

 **Note: this code is a work-in-progress and should not be used for production or clinical purposes**

 See [live examples here](https://dcmjs-org.github.io/dcmjs/examples/)